bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Can I recognize that a directory is moved or renamed?
 This is common and should be super fast.
 If most of the files in the directory are equal it means, that it is moved/renamed.
 Then a new `compare_lists` will generate a new list if there are smaller differences.
+Is there a limit in the api for file size bigger than 2GB?
+Why the program crashes without an error?

 ## cargo crev reviews and advisory